HSF/packaging/RelocatableSoftware/README.md

 Relocatable Software: Issues, Tools and Techniques
 ==================================================
-A **Relocatable** software package is one in which the contents of the package (programs, libraries, resource files) can be moved lock stock from its initial installation location to anywhere else on the filesystem and still run *without* user intervention.
+A **Relocatable** software package is one in which a package (collection of programs, libraries, resource files) can be moved lock stock from its initial installation location to anywhere else on the filesystem and still run *without* user intervention.
 Implementing this ability in software provides several benefits, including